Chief of Police

-The CSUF Police Department is committed to providing quality service to the university, to facilitate its academic and community service mission.
-The CSUF Police Department will succesfully meet this challenge by upholding professional standards that embody the following values:
+The CSUF Police Department is committed to providing quality service to the university to facilitate its academic and community service mission.
+The CSUF Police Department will successfully meet this challenge by upholding professional standards that embody the following values:

 This organization seeks to distinguish itself by seizing opportunities to respond and serve our university community.
-This is accomplished through a sincere interest in meeting the needs of our customers, and swift response to their concerns.
+This is accomplished through a sincere interest in meeting the needs of our customers and a swift response to their concerns.

 This organization will take a leadership role and serve as an active partner in our university community.
 We will achieve this through integrity and professionalism and will seek guidance from our community in being a catalyst for change and development.

 This organization encourages individual responsibility, mutual respect, and collaboration to broaden understanding.
 We will pursue opportunities to grow and develop, to actively invest resources and ideas in achieving shared visions and goals.